The Arts: Hub of the Disciplines

 - Self-expression, personal development and enrichment - the arts uniquely help us understand that words do not exhaust what we know or experience.

-- Critical and creative thinking- skills of close analysis and interpretation, the capacity to make judgements, find alternative solutions, e.g.
+- Critical and creative thinking- skills of close analysis and interpretation, the capacity to make judgments, find alternative solutions, e.g.

 - 21st Century dispositions - discipline and focus, team and social skills.